Gynecologic Cancers

 If you have abnormal bleeding from the vagina, talk to your doctor immediately.
 After menopause, any sort of vaginal bleeding needs treatment.
 You must ask for help from the doctors.
 If you have not reached the menopause stage but still notice you have heavier periods, which even lasts longer, or in case you are experiencing abnormal bleeding between your cycle, seek medical consultation.

-If you experience any of the symptoms or warnings that last for longer and are not usual, you must contact the doctor.
+If you experience any of the symptoms or warnings that last for longer and are not usual, you must contact the Dr. Jay Mehta who is is one of the best gynecologic oncologist in Mumbai.

 Gynecologic cancers causes